 Epidemiological Approaches to Risk Assessment

 Epidemiologists use multiple approaches to assess the risks of human environmental exposures (Gordis, 2008).
-The disadvantage of these approaches is the variability between people in their exposures and genetics, ...
+The disadvantage of these approaches is the variability between people in their exposures ...